space-wizards/website-content/content/post/20_10_16-progress-report-24.md

 ### Disposals
 *Contributed by DrSmugleaf and juliangiebel*

-You can now dump trash as a janitor, mail parcels as cargo, or provide the clown with expedient transit out of the captain's office using the disposals system.
+You can now dump trash as a janitor and provide the clown with expedient transit out of the captain's office using the disposals system.
 We also have conveyor belts!

 {{< imgw "/images/post/pr_24/disposalgui" >}}
-<video src="/video/pr_24/mailing.mp4" autoplay muted loop playsinline></video>
-<video src="/video/pr_24/routing.mp4" autoplay muted loop playsinline></video>

 ### Admin menu
 *Contributed by exp111*